The Selectivity and Competition of the Mind's Eye in Visual Perception: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In conclusion, we created a computational model that incorporates important thematics observed in the brain, selectivity through competition, dedicated pathways, holistic/coarse-to-fine processing, and top-down feedback.
-We show that the competitive nature of the method can explain how different pathways may be competing to represent a visual stimulus.
+We demonstrate that these neural mechanisms provide the foundation of a novel, robust classification framework that rivals traditional supervised learning in computer vision.
 In the example of machine learning bias, we convincingly demonstrate that a self-supervised model rooted in competition can significantly out perform a supervised deep learning model.
-Furthermore, we note that there are many other computer vision applications that are enabled by such a generative framework.
-In Figure \ref{fig:interesting}, we illustrate several other computer vision applications that we would like to explore in the future such as occluded face detection, recognition, image inpainting, and mitigating the effects of adversarial attack.
+Furthermore, we note that there are many other computer vision applications that are enabled by such a generative framework shown in our supplemental material.